-Our authorized capital stock will consist of 200 million shares of Class A Common Stock, 200 million shares of Class B Common Stock and 50 million shares of preferred stock.
-Immediately after the completion of this distribution, shares of Class A Common Stock will be outstanding and shares of Class B Common Stock will be outstanding.
+Our authorized capital stock will consist of 300 million shares of Class A Common Stock, 300 million shares of Class B Common Stock and 50 million shares of preferred stock.
+Immediately after the completion of this distribution, approximately stock grants) will be outstanding and approximately shares of Class B Common Stock will be outstanding.